iklymchuk/devops-capstone-project/README.md

 This will install Python 3.9, make it the default, modify the bash prompt, create a Python virtual environment and activate it.

-After sourcing it you prompt should look like this:
+After sourcing it, your prompt should look like this:

 ```bash
 (venv) theia:project$